movementlabsxyz/MIP/MIP/mip-39/README.md

 # MIP-39: MOVE Token -- Bridge Design

-- **Description**: Architecture of the bridge for Move token.
+- **Description**: Architecture of the Native Bridge for Move token.
 - **Authors**: [Franck Cassez](mailto:franck.cassez@movementlabs.xyz)

 ## Abstract

-This MIP describes the high-level architecture of the MOVE token bridge.
+This MIP describes the high-level architecture of the MOVE token native bridge.
 The architecture describes the main bridge components and high-level requirements.

 ## Definitions

+**Native Bridge**: The bridge that allows the transfer of tokens between L1 and L2, which hold `$L1MOVE` and `$L2MOVE` token, respectively.
+The native bridge has the capability to mint `$L2MOVE` tokens.

 - `$L1MOVE` (or `$MOVE`) : ERC-20 type token with the source contract on L1
 - `$L2MOVE` :  Token that is created on L2 after `$L1MOVE` token is locked on L1.
 We also say `$L1MOVE` is bridged from L1 to L2. `$L2MOVE` may publicly also be called `$MOVE` but as this causes confusion, here we stick to `$L2MOVE` to make clear this token lives on L2.